Decision-Support-and-OR-Group/Datasets-for-FJSP-with-operation-types/README.md

 ./fjsp_gen
 ```

-Warning: as `./fjsp_gen` generates several million data files (1mln for each problem size), it will require 40GB of free disk space or possibly more to generate all the files):
+Warning: as `./fjsp_gen` generates several million data files (1mln for each problem size), it will require 40GB of free disk space or possibly more to generate all the data: